 Not On Tobacco is the answer for schools ready to offer a vaping and smoking cessation program to students.
 Through NOT, facilitators are trained to help students work together to break their addiction to vaping or smoking.

 These programs are evidence-based and proven-effective, and are presented in a user-friendly, intuitive training platform.

 Schools who complete these two online programs and a short survey can become part of the American Lung Association's Vape-Free Schools Initiative, which provides a toolkit of resources and tools and allows schools to offer an important solution to a nationwide epidemic.

 Learn more and sign up at Lung.org

 How to Join the Vape-Free Schools Initiative

-To be a member of the initiative, one or more of your school personnel or designated community partners must complete the Vape-Free Schools Initiative training programs and policy assessment, available on our user-friendly, intuitive online platform.
-Here's what's included:
+To be a member of the initiative, one or more of your school personnel or designated community partners can complete one of two options:

 Teens are getting addicted to vaping and instead of getting education or support, they are getting suspended from school or facing other disciplinary measures.
 Our INDEPTH® program is a new way to help.
 The Intervention for Nicotine Dependence: Education, Prevention, Tobacco and Health is a four-session program facilitated in either a one-on-one or group setting.
 Instead of focusing on punitive measures, INDEPTH teaches students about nicotine dependence, establishing healthy alternatives and how to kick the unhealthy addiction.